The cost of cashing out your retirement plan assets

 Keep your retirement savings working for you.
 Take advantage of account consolidation.

 1 “Eliminating Friction and Leaks in America’s Defined Contribution System,” Boston Research Group, April 2013.

 2 Income taxes are due on contributions and earnings from pre-tax accounts.
 Income taxes are not due on earnings from after-tax Roth accounts, provided the account has met the following conditions: 1) five-year holding period, and 2) one of these qualifying events: age 59½, disability, or death.
 For more information, consult a qualified tax advisor.

 3 If your current plan does not allow rollovers in, you also have the option to roll over the money into an IRA, which will preserve the power of tax-deferred potential growth for you.

 Please be advised that this document is not intended as legal or tax advice.
 Accordingly, any advice provided in this document is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 Such advice was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and you should seek advice based on your particular circumstances from an independent tax advisor.

-Variable products are co-distributed by affiliates AXA Advisors, LLC and AXA Distributors, LLC.
-AXA Equitable, AXA Advisors, and AXA Distributors do not provide tax or legal advice.
+Variable products are co-distributed by affiliates Equitable Advisors, LLC and Equitable Distributors, LLC.
+Equitable, Equitable Advisors, and Equitable Distributors do not provide tax or legal advice.

-© 2017 AXA Equitable Life Insurance Company.
+© 2017 Equitable Financial Life Insurance Company.
 All rights reserved.

 1290 Avenue of the Americas, New York, NY 10104, (212) 554-1234